 - 2 Commonwealth Funded grants

 - 2 State Government grants

 - 1 Local Government grant

 - 3 Philanthropic grants

 - 2 Corporate Supporter grants

 AMRRIC's donor support grew during 2021/2022 thanks to our many individual and collective contributors, including:

 - 112 AMRRIC Allies regular givers

 - 2 Corporate donor-led campaigns

-8 Individual or Family Trust donations over \$1,000
+- 8 Individual or Family Trust donations over \$1,000

 AMRRIC acknowledges the governance role and support of its 150 national members who contribute to the organisation annually

 If you are interested in supporting AMRRIC please visit www.amrric.org/donate/

 DONOR FUND ALLOCATION

 Delays in programming affected by COVID travel restrictions to remote communities has meant that not all planned donor-supported programs were carried out in the 2021 / 2022 Financial Year.
 AMRRIC was able to diversify its support by assisting remote community companion animal health throughout this period with approximately \$473,500 of donated supplies of antiparasitic medications through the invaluable contribution of corporate partners and direct donor contributions along with assisting with the costs of distribution of these products to remote communities.

 Pro Bono Support

-The Leading Partnership, Philip Pogson, Sydney
+- The Leading Partnership, Philip Pogson, Sydney

 - governance event support

-• Clayton Utz, Darwin - legal support
+- Clayton Utz, Darwin legal support

-VOLUNTEERS

-olunteer Highlight

-Sarah Irwin
+VOLUNTEERS Sarah Irwin

 What inspires you to volunteer your time and skills?

-I find the ethos of AMRRIC really encompasses the One Health model and it feels great to be part of something so essential.
-I always come back from an AMRRIC program feeling like a better vet and inspired by the people I've met and the work we have achieved.
-Recalling your favourite program, what made it special, unique, or impactful for you?
-The second program I partook in was the one that made the biggest impact on me.
-I knew I had enjoyed the first one but was still a bit unsure if I had the right skills to be a volunteer.
-However, we had a fantastic, supportive and fun team that really gelled.
-The week went so well it build my confidence and I knew I would be back.
-What attracted you to volunteer with AMRRIC?
+I find the ethos of AMRRIC really encompasses the One Health Recalling your favourite program, what made it special, unique, or impactful for you?
+The second program I partook in was the one that made the we had a fantastic, supportive and fun team that really gelled.
+The What attracted you to volunteer with AMRRIC?